StackVista/stackstate-docs/README.md

 You are currently reading the documentation for **StackState version 4.3**.

+Currently supported versions are StackState v4.1, StackState v4.2 and StackState v4.3.
 Use the version drop-down menu on the top left to find documentation for all currently supported versions.
 See also, [upgrade StackState](setup/upgrade-stackstate/steps-to-upgrade.md).

 ## Support and troubleshooting